 3. Choosing fog cannon - features to compare

-💡 Our advice: Go with fluid-based device, unless you are having site (e.g. boat) with not enough electricity.
+💡 Our advice: Go with the fluid-based device, unless you are having a site (e.g. boat) with not enough electricity.

 Electricity consumption: Most fog cannons need some time (typically about 60-120 minutes) to heat up while consuming about 150 - 300W.
-After heat up they requires 30 - 50 W in average.
-Only few brands & models are using technology consuming close to nothing while in stand-by mode, while consuming about 400W or more ONLY during fog creation.
+After heat up they require 30 - 50 W on average.
+Only a few brands & models are using technology consuming close to nothing while in standby mode and consuming about 400W or more ONLY during fog creation.

-💡 Our advice: For most customers both systems will do a great job.
-For a battery powered systems (RV, boat, off-grid houses) go with a device requires no power in stand-by-mode.
-The technology used in these devices has also another advantage we love: fog releasing time is flexible - it's just up to you or operator how long will be fog triggered: it's possible to release a fog e.g. just for a few seconds, what's useful for testing, demonstration or warning purposes.
+💡 Our advice: For most customers, both systems will do a great job.
+For battery-powered systems (RV, boat, off-grid houses) go with a device that requires no power in stand-by-mode.
+The technology used in these devices has also another advantage we love: fog releasing time is flexible - it's just up to you or the operator how long will be fog triggered: it's possible to release a fog e.g. just for a few seconds, what's useful for testing, demonstration or warning purposes.
 Then - only if needed, it's possible to continue for a longer period of time.

-Integration options: Most devices has only local integration option to an alarm system by default, so they can't be triggered remotely by a customer or operator.
-You can definitely request your installer to do a local integration with your alarm system and trigger fog cannon automatically, yet if you want to have your fog cannon under control to I) prevent launching during false alarm and to II) control fog releasing time remotely (to save costs for
+Integration options: Most devices have only a local integration option to an alarm system by default, so they can't be triggered remotely by a customer or operator.
+You can definitely request your installer to do a local integration with your alarm system and trigger the fog cannon automatically, yet if you want to have your fog cannon under control to I) prevent launching during false alarm and II) control fog releasing time remotely (to save costs for

-💡 Our advice: Go with fog cannon with remote control feature, that allows you or operator to trigger (and ideally stop as well) a fog cannon remotely.
-Angelcam Deter customer can control almost any fog cannon remotely by using Chester.
+💡 Our advice: Go with fog cannon with remote control feature, that allows you or the operator to trigger (and ideally stop as well) a fog cannon remotely.
+Angelcam real-time security customers can control almost any fog cannon remotely by using Chester.

-Fog releasing volume vs space/room size: While comparing different models, check how much fluid it can transform to a fog.
-10ml per minute is enough for very small spaces, e.g. cars, boats, caravans and small rooms.
-Max. reccommended space size is always coming within product specification, yet sometimes it's more marketing than reality.
+Fog releasing volume vs space/room size: While comparing different models, check how much fluid it can transform into a fog.
+10ml per minute is enough for very small spaces, e.g. cars, boats, caravans, and small rooms.
+Max. recommended space size is always coming within product specification, yet sometimes it's more marketing than reality.

-💡 Our advices: In most cases it's not necessary to fill the whole space within few seconds, as for detering the bulglar it's enough to create a fog barrier between him and valuable items or even persons on-site.
+💡 Our advice: In most cases, it's not necessary to fill the whole space within a few seconds, as for deterring the burglar it's enough to create a fog barrier between him and valuable items or even persons on-site.

-I) If you are optimizing for maximum level of security, go with model recommended for your space size, or even with one product line higher.
+I) If you are optimizing for the maximum level of security, go with the model recommended for your space size, or even with one product line higher.

-II) If you are optimizing for price, consider even the cheapest model available - especially, if the room/space you are protecting has just one entry point.
-It will still provide much better protection than having no fog cannon, as the startle effect for a bulglar will be still provided.
-Just install a fog cannon against the door or other expected entry point, heading directly to a potential bulglar face.
+II) If you are optimizing for the price, consider even the cheapest model available - especially if the room/space you are protecting has just one entry point.
+It will still provide much better protection than having no fog cannon, as the startle effect for a burglar will be still provided.
+Just install a fog cannon against the door or other expected entry point, heading directly to a potential burglar's face.
 There's a very good chance he'll immediately turn and run, without waiting whether fog will reach every corner or not and when.

-In both cases, consider to check product reviews or demonstration videos before purchase to know what you are buying.
+In both cases, consider checking product reviews or demonstration videos before purchase to know what you are buying.